John Hind (bishop of Chichester)

-John William Hind (born 19 June 1945) is an Anglo-Catholic theologian and former Bishop in Europe and Bishop of Chichester in the Church of England.
+John William Hind (born 19 June 1945) is an Anglo-Catholic theologian and Church of England bishop.
+He served as Bishop in Europe from 1993 to 2001 and Bishop of Chichester from 2001 until he retired in 2012.

 Early life and education

 Hind was born in Watford, Hertfordshire, on 19 June 1945.
 He attended Watford Grammar School for Boys and went to Leeds University where he studied theology before teaching in a secondary school and a college of education.
 Hind trained for ordination at Cuddesdon College.

 Ordained ministry

 Hind was ordained in Southwark Cathedral in 1972.
 After parish ministry in the Diocese of Southwark; St John's Catford as a curate (1972–76) and Christ Church, Forest Hill as vicar (1976–82), Hind was appointed the Principal of Chichester Theological College in 1982.

 Episcopal ministry

 Hind became the area (and suffragan) Bishop of Horsham in the Chichester diocese in 1991 and in 1993 became the Bishop in Europe ("Bishop of Gibraltar in Europe" in full).

 On the retirement of Eric Kemp in 2001 after 26 years as Bishop of Chichester, Hind succeeded him in the see which had included Wilfrid, Richard of Chichester, Lancelot Andrewes, and George Bell as its bishops.

 In 2008 a priest in his diocese was convicted for historic child sex abuse, and a subsequent review by Baroness Butler-Sloss for the Church of England was critical of senior clergy for being slow to act on information available to them.
 In 2011 the Archbishop of Canterbury appointed an enquiry into the long running child protection issues in the diocese.
 The interim enquiry report found that there had been "an appalling history" over two decades of child protection problems, and many children had suffered hurt and damage.
 Because of concerns that safeguarding still remained dysfunctional, Lambeth Palace took over the oversight of clergy appointments and the protection of children and vulnerable adults in the diocese.

 On 7 July 2011, Hind announced his intention to retire in April 2012.
 He duly retired effective 30 April 2012 – his suffragan Mark Sowerby became Acting Bishop of Chichester (since the senior suffragan in the diocese, Wallace Benn was involved with an ongoing investigation into diocesan safeguarding procedures) and his successor (Martin Warner, Bishop of Whitby) was announced three days later.

 On 28 May 2012 Hind was licensed as an honorary assistant bishop in the Diocese of Portsmouth.